The Ultimate Guide to Celebrating Kwanzaa

 In December, there are several holidays celebrated by many.
-Here at Cooking with Kids NY, we seek to understand and to be understood and we celebrate the richness of life through foods and cultural traditions.
+Here at Cooking with Kids NY, we seek to understand and to be understood.
+And guess what?
+We celebrate the richness of life through foods and cultural traditions.

-Many of us also don’t know much about the African-American holiday called Kwanzaa that starts on December 26th.
+Many of us also don’t know much about Kwanzaa, an African-American holiday that begins on December 26th.
 Just until recently, I was one of those people!
 The name of the holiday is taken from from the Swahili phrase “first fruits” or Matunda ya Kwanza.
 The root of the Swahili word “kwanza” is “-anza,” which means to start.

 Symbols of Kwanzaa

-The meals generally have a bounty of fruits and vegetables representing the harvest, and foods that originated in Africa such as okra, peanuts, yams, beans, etc. Many make West African and recipes like Yassa Chicken or Jollof Rice, or a Brazilian dish called Feijoada, or other dishes from the African diaspora like stewed oxtails.
+Meals prepared for Karamu typically represent the harvest and include lots of fruits and vegetables.
+Foods that originated in Africa such as okra, peanuts, yams, and beans are included.
+Many make West African and recipes like Yassa Chicken or Jollof Rice, or a Brazilian dish called Feijoada.
 Many families also cook side dishes like cornbread, macaroni and cheese, sweet potato pie, collard greens and rice and beans.

-My friend Alicia, who has an annual Kwanzaa party that her friends LOVE and look forward to all year, creates a beautiful ritual by forming a drum circle.
+My friend Alicia has an annual Kwanzaa party that her friends LOVE and look forward to all year.
+She creates a beautiful ritual by forming a drum circle.
 Her friends and family sing songs she created for the holiday, they dance to the drum sounds and they talk about the importance of investing money in the community by patronizing local African-American businesses.

 Another reason Alicia’s friends love her party is that she encourages the guests to dress in traditional African dashikis and other clothes that are inspired by African colors and beauty.
 This is a gift to many people because there usually aren’t many opportunities during the year to embrace one’s African roots.

-And the kids all get gift bags with things like books, a science kit, coins and candy!
+And the kids all get gift bags with items such as books, a science kit, coins and candy!
 (I want one!! ha!).
 The Swahili word for gifts is “zawadi,” and when I hear this word “zawadi,” I’m always reminded of a children’s song that children in the villages in Tanzania would sing when visitors arrived.
 The song is a cute way of saying that they hoped for “a gift, even a little gift.”